 Greetings!
-I am an Associate Professor of Philosophy at Wake Forest University.
+I am Professor of Philosophy at Wake Forest University.
 My work is primarily in contemporary meta-ethics, moral psychology, theory of action, normative theory, and philosophy of religion.

 I am very honored to have just been awarded the 2014 Kulynych Family Omicron Delta Kappa Award, selected by the students at Wake Forest University for excellence in bridging the gap between the classroom and student life.
 I have also received both the 2009 Wake Forest University Reid-Doyle Prize for Excellence in Teaching and the 2009 Wake Forest University Award for Excellence in Research.
 This is the first time that a faculty member has ever won both prizes in the same year.
 More details are available here.
-From 2011-13 I was also the President of the North Carolina Philosophical Society.
+From 2011-13 I was the President of the North Carolina Philosophical Society.

 Created on March 10, 2001